damian-pastorini/reldens-docs/contents-creation.md

 For these contents creation documentation we will use the [Maps Wizard (maps-wizard.md)](maps-wizard.md), so follow the instructions in the link.

-The last step here will be to change the default config to set your player initial class and map:
+The next step will be to change the default config to set your player initial class and map.

 In the admin panel go to the configuration section and filter by the following paths: